pseudogene/lice-mitochondria/README.md

 #### Start the docker

-To import and export the results of your analyse you need to link a folder to the docker.
+To import and export the results of your analysis you need to link a folder to the docker.
 It this example your data will be store in `mitochondria` (current filesystem) which will be seem as been `/mitochondria` from within the docker by using `-v <USERFOLDER>:/mitochondria`.
-Similarly the raw electrophoregrams will be store in `abi` (current filesystem) which will be seem as been `/sequences` from within the docker.
+Similarly, the raw electropherograms will be store in `abi` (current filesystem) which will be seem as been `/sequences` from within the docker.

 ```
 docker run -i -t --rm -v $(pwd)/abi:/sequences \